 YAG laser capsulotomy is a frequently performed procedure that is sometimes needed following cataract removal surgery.
 During cataract surgery (laser or traditional), the clouded lens impacted by cataracts is taken out; however, the structure that holds the new lens in its position is left intact.
 Sometimes, this structure, which is also called a sac or capsule, can develop cloudiness several months or years after cataract removal surgery by a process called posterior capsule opacification (PCO).
 While this can be bothersome and alarm some patients, PCO can be easily treated with a noninvasive laser treatment called a capsulotomy using a YAG (yttrium aluminum garnet) laser.

 At The Eye Center of Central PA, our board-certified ophthalmologists perform YAG laser capsulotomies for patients experiencing clouded vision after their cataract surgery.
-If you've noticed cloudy vision develop once again, we encourage you to get in touch with one of our Central PA offices to schedule a thorough eye evaluation.
-Depending on your condition, you could benefit from receiving this fast, easy procedure.
+If you've noticed cloudy vision develop once again, we encourage you schedule an appointment.

 What to expect

-While your consultation could take place at nearly any of our Central PA offices, our ophthalmologists commonly perform YAG capsulotomy at our surgical facility in Allenwood.
+While your consultation could take place at nearly any of our Central PA offices, our ophthalmologists perform YAG capsulotomy procedures at our surgical facility in Allenwood.
 This procedure is a noninvasive outpatient treatment that can usually be finished in 20 minutes or less.
 Before your surgery, a member of our team will place anesthetic and dilation drops into the treated eye.
-After the drops have taken effect, we will ask you to sit still as one of our skilled ophthalmologists guides the advanced YAG laser to a planned location toward the back of the sac.
-Using this laser, a microscopic hole will be made into the sac to allow light to pass through more easily, which will diminish or eradicate the cloudiness.
+After the drops have taken effect, we will ask you to sit still as the ophthalmologist guides the YAG laser to create a microscopic hole in the capsule to allow light to pass through more easily, which will diminish or eradicate the cloudiness.

 Our team at The Eye Center of Central PA may ask our patients to attend a follow-up appointment as needed.
-These checkups may be used to assess your eye health and determine if the surgery has worked as expected.
 The majority of individuals report little to no discomfort following a capsulotomy.
-If you do experience any pain, it should dissipate over the following days.
 We may provide additional post-operative instructions, but you should be able to resume your normal activities as early as the next day.
-Many men and women notice an improvement to their vision as soon as 24 hours after their surgery.
+Many patients notice an improvement to their vision as soon as 24 hours after their surgery.

 "My Eye Center visit hit a glitch.
 It was taken care of in a quick professional manner.
 Dr Gonzales is knowledgeable, quick and very positive.
 Kudos to C. Yingling in the Optical Shop!!!
 Excellent Customer Service!!!"- L.W. / Google / Jun 18, 2020